-- You can do this at the termly Faculty Forums or by speaking to your GSU Officers at any time. - You can pass issues on to your Faculty Officers to raise in the Faculty Student Experience Committee. - You should also pass on any information you gather to the department through Feedback form.
+- You can do this at the bi monthly faculty meetings, termly Faculty Forums or by speaking to your Vice President Education at any time. - You can pass issues on to your Vice President Education if you feel you are not being heard. - You should also pass on any information you gather to the department through ARN.